TMKCodes/Hoobot/README.md

 - `USE_RSI`: A boolean value indicating whether the bot should use Relative Strength Index (RSI) in its strategy.
 - `SHORT_EMA`: The time period for the short-term EMA.
 - `LONG_EMA`: The time period for the long-term EMA.
+- `SOURCE`: A string value ("close", "open", "high", "low") indicates which value is used in EMA calculations.
+- `MACD_LENGTH`: A number value indicating length for MACD signal EMA calculations.
 - `RSI_LENGTH`: The time period for the RSI calculation.
 - `OVERBOUGHT_THRESHOLD`: The RSI threshold for considering a cryptocurrency overbought.
 - `OVERSOLD_THRESHOLD`: The RSI threshold for considering a cryptocurrency oversold.